iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

     files-upload -F demo.txt /IPLANT_USERNAME/
     files-list /IPLANT_USERNAME/

-The iPlant Discovery Environment also uses the iPlant Data Store.
+The Cyverse Discovery Environment also uses the Cyverse Data Store.
 In a browser window, navigate to https://de.iplantc.org and login.
 Within the DE, open the "Data" window and look inside your home directory.
 See ``demo.txt`` there?

-Part of iPlant's goal is to let users access their data however they want.
+Part of Cyverse's goal is to let users access their data however they want.
 By building on common infrastructure, command line users can collaborate with Discovery Environment users seamlessly, and users can hop between interfaces as it suits their needs.

 Launching and managing jobs